 - You are responsible for planning your handover and cover, with the company's support as required.
 This handover should cover your project and non-project commitments.

-- You need to get detailed plans for this agreed within your project team/s and approved by your chapter lead at least two months ahead of the start of your sabbatical.
-The plans then must be signed off by Simon before the sabbatical is formally approved.
+- You need to get detailed plans for this agreed within your project team/s, and approved by your line manager and Chapter Lead at least two months ahead of the start of your sabbatical.
+The plans then must be signed off by the MD before the sabbatical is formally approved.

 - Plan in advance to make sure you allow enough time to ensure your role is properly covered in your absence.

-- For future years the sabbatical needs to be taken during the calendar year in which your work anniversary takes place.
+- The sabbatical needs to be taken during the calendar year in which your work anniversary takes place.
 This period can be extended at the MD’s discretion.

 - The scheme is for permanently employed Deeson team members only.
 It is not a contractual obligation and the taking of the sabbatical and its timing is ultimately at the company’s discretion.